wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         wlp/bin/server run defaultServer

-    As you can see, the **include** has been found and processed, so that the application is started.
+    As you can see, the **include** is found and processed, so that the application is started.

     ![image102](./images/media/image102.png)